-Section 106 is addressed in Section 4.6 B-5 and -6 of this LS SEIS.
-If a property has been identified as historic through the Section 106 consultation process, then the property is protected under Section 4(f).
+Section 106 is addressed in Sections 4.6 B-5 and 4.6 B-6.
+If a property has been identified as historic through the Section 106 consultation process, then the property may be protected under Section 4(f).
 There are several historic properties noted in this section.